n8n-io/n8n-docs/docs/hosting/starter-kits/ai-starter-kit.md

 <!-- vale on -->

 /// note | For testing only
-We designed this starter kit to help you get started with self-hosted AI workflows.
+n8n designed this kit to help you get started with self-hosted AI workflows.
 While it’s not fully optimized for production environments, it combines robust components that work well together for proof-of-concept projects.
 Customize it to meet your needs.
 Secure and harden it before using in production.
 ///